superstreamlabs/kafka-analyzer/dashboard/README.md

 ### Health Checks

 - Comprehensive table of all health check results
-- Color-coded status indicators (✅ Passed, ❌ Failed, ⚠️ Warning)
+- Color-coded status indicators (✅ Passed, ❌ Failed)
 - Recommendations for each check

 ## 🛠️ Installation